-A joint Public Health England/Ministry of Justice study in 2017 on the impact of community-based treatment on re-offending found that, overall, there was a reduction of 44% in the number of people who were recorded as re-offending in the two years following the start of treatment and a reduction of 33% in the number of offences.
+A joint PHE/MoJ study in 2017 on the impact of community-based treatment on re-offending found that, overall, there was a reduction of 44% in the number of people who were recorded as re-offending in the two years following the start of treatment and a reduction of 33% in the number of offences.
 Alcohol only users showed the largest reductions in both re-offenders and re-offending (59% and 49%, respectively).
-The correlation between crime and alcohol has been recognised with the target within the substance misuse treatment and recovery grant to ensure there is a treatment place for every offender.
+The correlation between crime and alcohol has been recognised with the target within the Substance Misuse Treatment and Recovery Grant to ensure there is a treatment place for every offender.
 This has also been recognised within our Healthy City plan.